mharbeson/spotipy-data-analysis/README.md

 - Category 4: Best Practices
     - The program should utilize a virtual environment and document library dependencies in a requirements.txt file.

+- Future Stretch Items
+    - Add the ability to compare the listening habits of two users